Zack Short Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- His last time out came on Thursday, May 18 against the Cleveland Guardians, when the righty tossed six innings, surrendering two earned runs while allowing six hits.
+- The right-hander's most recent appearance was on Sunday against the Detroit Tigers, when he tossed four innings, surrendering four earned runs while giving up four hits.

-- The 32-year-old has a 4.56 ERA and 7.6 strikeouts per nine innings across nine games this season, while allowing a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.